...

 Almond Milk Safety for Dogs: What You Need to Know

 Almond milk is generally considered safe for dogs in small quantities, but it is not nutritionally beneficial for them.
 Some dogs might have a sensitivity to almonds, so it's essential to monitor your pet for any signs of gastrointestinal upset or an allergic reaction after giving them almond milk.
-Also, be sure to choose unsweetened almond milk without any added sweeteners, especially xylitol, which is highly toxic to dogs.
+Also, be sure to choose plain unsweetened almond milk without any added sugar or other sweeteners, especially xylitol, which is highly toxic to dogs.

 Coconut Milk: A Safe Alternative for Dogs